Sid-Kr1/outstandingKnife/README.md

 To install your new project, cd into the persistentIcyNeptune directory and type:

-    sudo python setup.py install --prefix=<DIRNAME>
+    sudo python setup.py install --prefix=DIRNAME

-You can omit the 'sudo' and the '--prefix=<DIRNAME>' if you want to install the project system-wide.
-Otherwise, provided that <DIRNAME> is in yuor $PATH, you should be good to go straight away.
+You can omit the 'sudo' and the '--prefix=DIRNAME' if you want to install the project system-wide.
+Otherwise, provided that DIRNAME is in your $PATH, you should be good to go straight away.

 ## Help

-If you experience any problems using %s, open an [issue](https://github.com/minillinim/%s/issues) on GitHub and tell us about it.
+If you experience any problems using %s, open an [issue](https://github.com/minillinim/outstandingKnife/issues) on GitHub and tell us about it.

 ## Licence

-Project home page, info on the source tree, documentation, issues and how to contribute, see http://github.com/minillinim/%s
+Project home page, info on the source tree, documentation, issues and how to contribute, see http://github.com/minillinim/outstandingKnife

 ## Copyright